Elvis2131/ETL-Pipeline/readme.md

 * Create a hash index on the display_name column within the results table.
 * From the results table, create a view with the column names display_name, city,     questions_id where the accepted_answer_id is not null.
 Make sure this view goes into   the right schema.
 * Create a materialized view similar to (6).
 They should have different names.
-* In your Jupyter notebook, state the difference between views and materialized views.

 ## Getting Started